tobio-shoyo/Rem_Robot-1/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

-The Support group can be reached out to at [AOGIRI • Black Knights Union • Support](https://t.me/Black_Knights_Union_Support), where you can ask for help about [Rem Robot 愛](https://t.me/RemCutebot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [AOGIRI • Black Knights Union • Support](https://t.me/Rem_Support), where you can ask for help about [Rem Robot](https://t.me/RemCutebot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 <details>
 	<summary>Heroku Deploy</summary>